 \section{Introduction}

-Federated learning (FL) is a privacy-preserving machine learning paradigm that allows a collection of clients to collaboratively train a machine learning model without sharing their private data~\cite{Zhang2021FederatedLF, He2020FedMLAR}.
-Most existing FL studies such as~\cite{McMahan2016CommunicationEfficientLO, Bonawitz2019TowardsFL} follow the standard FL architecture, where each participating client trains a local model using its own private data and a central server aggregates these locally trained models to update a global model and send it back to the clients for the next round of training.
-However, although many efforts have been made~\cite{Sahu2018FederatedOI, Karimireddy2019SCAFFOLDSC, Reddi2020AdaptiveFO}, the performance of standard FL is still constrained by client drift caused by the heterogeneity in private data distribution across the clients.
+Federated learning (FL) is a privacy-preserving machine learning paradigm that allows a collection of clients to collaboratively train a machine learning model without sharing their private data~\cite{Zhang2021FederatedLF}.
+Most existing FL studies such as~\cite{McMahan2016CommunicationEfficientLO, Bonawitz2019TowardsFL} follow the standard FL architecture, where each participating client trains a local model using its own private data and a central server aggregates these locally trained models to update a global model and sends it back to the clients for the next round of training.
+However, although many efforts have been made~\cite{Sahu2018FederatedOI, Karimireddy2019SCAFFOLDSC, Reddi2020AdaptiveFO, Mishchenko2022ProxSkipYL}, the performance of standard FL is still constrained due to the heterogeneity in private data distribution across the clients.